-Consistent with-State HCD Guidelines, the methodology for determining realistic capacity on each identified site must account for land use controls and site improvements.
+Consistent with State HCD Guidelines, the methodology for determining realistic capacity on each identified site must account for land use controls and site improvements.
 Minimum allowed densities are used to calculate realistic capacity for most of the sites included in the land inventory (consistent with California Government Code 65583.2[c][1]).
 The Fresno General Plan and Development Code establish minimum densities in most residential and mixed-use designations and districts.
-The Cityos land use regulations provide a range of densities for single-family (up to 12 units/acre, without density bonus), multi-family (up to 45 units/acre, without density bonus) to accommodate a range of housing options.
+The Citys land use regulations provide a range of densities for single-family (up to 12) units/acre, without density bonus), multi-family (up to 45 units/acre, without density bonus), and mixed-use (up to 45 units/acre, without density bonus) to accommodate a range of housing options.
 Two commercial districts (CMS-Commercial Main Street and CR-Commercial Regional) allow for stand-alone residential development at densities of up to 16 units/acre.
 The commercial districts do not have a minimum density; as suchthus, realistic minimum densities are calculated at 75 percent of the maximum allowed density to calculate a realistic capacity for those sites.
 Sites for the two commercial districts make up only a very small portion (two percent) of the entire sites inventory to meet the 2013-2023 RHNA.